matiasbastos/zappa-test/README.md

 # Just a Zappa + Flask test

-This will deploy a simple Flask app
+This will deploy a simple Flask app in AWS Lambda + API Gateway.

 ## Setup
     # configure your AWS keys